bra1nDump/ai-task-vscode/README.md

-# typist README
+# bread README

-This is the README for your extension "typist".
+This is the README for your extension "bread".
 After writing up a brief description, we recommend including the following sections.

 ## Features